 - The Chase Sapphire Preferred is a good pick and the one I recommend for anyone who’s a beginner or scared of diving into the travel hacking space.
 It comes with a $95 annual fee, but the current offer also gives you 10,000 more Chase points compared to the current offer on the Chase Sapphire Reserve, which essentially cancels out the annual fee.
 It’s perfect for anyone who’s just wanting to dip their toes into the world of travel hacking.

 - Generally, I recommend most people get the Chase Sapphire Reserve.
-It has a unique thing where you get a $300 travel credit each year, which makes the effective annual fee $150.
-Because the travel credit resets on your card anniversary date, you’re essentially getting $600 worth of travel credits in the first year you have the card while paying a $450 annual fee, which results in a net gain of $150.
+It has a unique thing where you get a $300 travel credit each year, which makes the effective annual fee $250.
+Because the travel credit resets on your card anniversary date, you’re essentially getting $600 worth of travel credits in the first year you have the card while paying a $550 annual fee.
+With the addition of Priority Pass and the better travel portal, the Chase Sapphire Reserve has more value that makes the fee worthwhile.

 Suggested Strategy With The One Sapphire Card Per Person Rule